-In \cite{AAGM} they showed, that $(\ell^n_\infty, Y)$ satisfies the Bishop-Phelps-Bollob\'as property for operators for every $n\in \mathbb{N}$, whenever $Y$ is a uniformly convex Banach space.
-They also left the open question if $(c_0, Y)$ satisfies the BPBp for operators, whenever $Y$ is a uniformly convex Banach space.
+In \cite{AAGM} the authors showed that $(\ell^n_\infty, Y)$ satisfies the Bishop-Phelps-Bollob\'as property for operators for every $n\in \mathbb{N}$, whenever $Y$ is a uniformly convex Banach space.
+They also raised the question if $(c_0, Y)$ satisfies the BPBp for operators, whenever $Y$ is a uniformly convex Banach space.
 In this sense, S. K. Kim \cite{Kim}, answered the question in a positive way.
-More generaly, G. Choi and S. W. Kim proved, in \cite{CK-sum}, that ($ c_0\left(\bigoplus^{\infty}_{k=1}X \right), Y)$ has BPBp for operators, if $X$ is a uniformly convex Banach space and $Y$ is $\C$-uniformly convex Banach space.
-Every uniformly convex complex space is $\mathbb{C}$-uniformly convex and the converse is not true.
+More generally, G. Choi and S. K. Kim proved, in \cite{CK-sum}, that ($ c_0\left(\bigoplus^{\infty}_{k=1}X \right), Y)$ has BPBp for operators, if $X$ is uniformly convex Banach space and $Y$ is $\mathbb{C}$-uniformly convex Banach space.
+Every uniformly convex complex space is $\mathbb{C}$-uniformly convex but the converse is not true.